 Number Reasons for recall

-Voluntary recalls Not applicable.
+Voluntary recalls N E. II.

-Forced recalls
+Forced recalls Not applicable.

-Does the entity have a framework/ policy on cyber security and risks related to data privacy?
-(Yes/No) If available, provide a web-link of the policy.
+5. Does the entity have a framework/ policy on cyber security and risks related to data privacy?
+(Yes/No) If available,provide a web-link of the policy.